-County Durham may not be a place that immediately springs to mind when you are considering a cottage with hot tub, but in fact this region is steeped in history and offers lots to see and do.
+There are many reasons to book a cottage or lodge with hot tub in Durham not least the vast number of attractions and spectacular scenery, this region is steeped in history and offers lots to see and do.

-Beautiful scenery, historic buildings, and the famous north east hospitality what more could you want especially when you stay in a traditional cottage or luxury lodge with hot tub.
+Add to that; the famous north east hospitality and what more could you want?
+Especially when you stay in a traditional cottage or luxury lodge with hot tub.
 Whether you are looking for family accommodation, pet friendly cottages or an indulgent romantic getaway, County Durham has it all.

 You will not be disappointed, and we have put together the best properties the region has to offer to make sure you are guaranteed a memorable stay.